 Wear loose clothing which covers as much of your skin as possible, is tightly woven, heavy weight, dark coloured, and dry!

-Always use clothing in combination of other sun protection measures such as: shade, hat, sunglasses and sun cream.
+Always use clothing in combination with other sun protection measures such as: shade, hat, sunglasses and sun cream.